jywarren/image-sequencer/README.md

 Indexes can be negative.
 Negative sign with an index means that counting will be done in reverse order.
 If the index is out of bounds, the counting will wrap in the original direction of counting.
-So, an `index` of -1 means that the module is inserted at the end.
+So, an `index` of -1 means the module is inserted at the end.

 ```js